 Babywit creates quirky, eclectic T-shirts that show the world your baby has serious style.
 We have the largest collection of comic infant and toddler T-shirts on the Internet.
 We were tired of seeing cute rainbows, hearts and bears on baby shirts.
 Especially bears.
 We hated bears.

 We print on US made blanks (with the exception of our organic baby onesies by Gerber**.)
-They cost us a little more, but they're made in a sweatshop-free environment and are of better quality than anything else we've tested.
-(Plus, both the black infant tees and raglan-sleeved toddler shirts are tragically hip.)
+They cost us twice as much, but they're made in a sweatshop-free environment and are of better quality than anything else we've tested.
+Plus, both the solid black baby bodysuits and raglan-sleeved toddler shirts are tragically hip.
 We hand-press our T-shirts using retro iron-on transfers.
 (Those of us who lived through the 70's will remember the decal shops in the local shopping mall.)
 Our transfers are made in the US using screen printing inks.

 Our hipster toddler clothes include a wide assortment of nontraditional designs that you will be hard pressed to find anywhere else.
 Portlandia even features Babywit's Sonic Youth and Billy Bragg shirts in their Squiggleman episode!